 Leeds' 10 most expensive transfers of all time

-Leeds United are undoubtedly one of English football’s most fascinating and well-supported clubs and as such they’ve made a number of fascinating signings over the course of their history.
+Leeds United are one of English football’s most historical and best-supported clubs and as such they’ve made a number of fascinating signings over the years.

-Whether it be the star-studded side that flew too close to the sun in the early years of the Premier League or Marcelo Bielsa’s new-look side that have now taken the top-flight by storm, Elland Road has always welcomed mavericks and stars aplenty.
+Whether it be for Don Revie's legendary team of the 1970s or Marcelo Bielsa’s thrilling side, Elland Road has always welcomed mavericks and stars aplenty.

-Here is a list of the top 10 signings the club have made in their 101 years of existence.
+Here is a list of the 10 most expensive signings the club have made in their 101 years of existence.

 After joining the club on loan in the 2019/20 season and a full campaign in the English Championship which saw him bag five goals and eight assists, Helder Costa made a permanent move to Leeds for just under £16m.